Involved Source Files Package balancer defines APIs for load balancing in gRPC.

 A ProducerBuilder is a simple constructor for a Producer.
 It is used by the

+SubConn to create producers when needed.
 Build creates a Producer.
 The first parameter is always a

 grpc.ClientConnInterface (a type to allow creating RPCs/streams on the

-associated SubConn), but is declared as interface{} to avoid a
+associated SubConn), but is declared as `any` to avoid a dependency

 func SubConn.GetOrBuildProducer(ProducerBuilder) (p Producer, close func())

+State contains the balancer's state relevant to the gRPC ClientConn.
 State contains the connectivity state of the balancer, which is used to

+determine the state of the ClientConn.
 Picker is used to choose connections (SubConns) for RPCs.

 func ClientConn.UpdateState(State)